shish/microcrud/README.md

 MicroCRUD
 =========
+A library that you can point at a database table, and it'll give you a bunch of HTML forms for create / read / update / delete actions.

 I kept re-implementing (badly) a bunch of code to do this stuff.
 Instead of implementing it badly a 10th time, I decided to put it into a self-contained library with the union of features.